programmerq/letsalltrydocker/README.md

 ####Exposing ports explicitly

 Random ports can suck sometimes.
+Force port 80 on the container to be mapped to 8080.

     $ docker run --name my_nginx -d -p 8080:80 nginx
-    # port 8080 on the host will be mapped to port 80 on the container

 ####Exposing a range of ports